 - So, with our Instant Pot recipe, we use 1 pound (16 oz) of beans, so we need 5 cups of water (which is what the recipe calls for).

-Depending on the size of your pot.
-This recipe is for a 6-quart size.
-My only suggestion is to make sure you have enough space in your Instant Pot.
-Never fill above two-thirds full when cooking beans as they expand and are considered a “foaming food”.
+- Never fill above two-thirds full when cooking beans as they expand and are considered a "foaming food".
 So you need more room.
-I do think the 8-quart would be better for doubling.
+I do think the 8-quart size pot would be better for doubling.
 Maybe increase by half.

 What to Serve With Black Beans and Rice